 Though at least 50 percent of present-day French still classify themselves under the umbrella of Catholicism, a recent survey has categorized only 8 percent as “practicing” (attending mass at least once per month).
 The traditions of Catholicism and its “saints” are ever-present, but the country’s population is becoming increasingly secular.
 Only 2 percent claim the designation “Protestant” (compared to 30 percent in Europe generally), a label which includes Lutherans, Pentecostals, Seventh-Day Adventists, and Evangelicals of all stripes.
 There are three times as many Muslims as Protestants in the nation.
 A 1995 commission on cult activities led to the labeling of several Protestant groups as cults, though generally they have been classified as “non-dangerous.”

 Scroll down to see our missionaries in France.

 Tim & Ruth Bixby

 Tim and Ruth were both born into Christian families, and both accepted Christ as Savior at an early age.
 Both also graduated from homeschools before attending college.
 Tim was born in the Central African Republic where his parents were missionaries.
-Several years later the family moved to the field of Bordeaux, France, where Tim’s folks continue to minister.
+Several years later, the family moved to the field of Bordeaux, France, where Tim’s parents ministered for 25 years.
 Ruth grew up outside of Raleigh, NC.

 Tim received a Bachelor of Arts in Bible in 2000 and a Master of Arts in Bible from the BJU Seminary in 2003.
 Ruth earned a Bachelor of Arts in Print Journalism in 1998 and a Master of Music in Church Music in 2000.
 Tim was the pastor of Cleveland Park Bible Church for 5 years before becoming a missionary to France.
 They moved to France in June 2009.

 Tim and Ruth have four children: Micaiah, Miriam, Zacharie, and Gabriel.